-We have collected everything you need to know about ASO for the new App Store in this guide.
+We have collected everything you need to know about ASO for Apple App Store in this guide.
 Hope you enjoy it! 🙂

 First, let’s quickly go over the main concepts.
 Before reading this guide, make sure you have a clear idea about ASO reading our blog and contents.